Lyapunov Function Partial Differential Equations for Chemical Reaction Networks: Some Special Cases: Lyapunov Function PDEs for some CRNS with

-In the following, we will expound that the Lyapunov Function PDEs induced by Com-$\ell$Sub$1$ CRNs also work validly for stability analysis by generating a solution as a Lyapuonv function.
+In the following, we will expound that the Lyapunov Function PDEs induced by Com-$\ell$Sub$1$ MASs also work validly for stability analysis by generating a solution as the Lyapunov function.